Gousto/take-a-lorry-off-the-road/README.md

 2) `orders.json`.
 This contains an array of orders, each order contains an ID and an array of ingredients.
 These ingredients will have a volume score.

-We'd like you to build an app (command line, REST service, whatever you desire) which takes these two files processes them and determines the smallest possible box that the order will fit into.
+We'd like you to build an app (command line, REST service, whatever you desire) which takes these two files, processes them and determines the smallest possible box that the order will fit into.
 We call this feature **Intelligent Packaging**

 ## Expected Output